-Outdoor wood, particularly the one people use outdoors in their landscaping projects is usually protected from rot, moisture and insect damages with chemical preservatives (pesticides) that inhibit fungal decay and increase the life of this wood.
-Experts in the wood treating industry believe that treated timber can last 20-30 times longer.
+Outdoor wood, particularly the one people use outdoors in their landscaping projects is usually protected from rot, moisture and insect damage with chemical preservatives (pesticides) that inhibit fungal decay and increase the life of this wood.
+Experts in the wood-treating industry believe that treated timber can last 20-30 times longer.

-The benefits of treated wood include the conservation of trees and long useful life.
+The benefits of treated wood include conserving trees and long useful life.
 However, the many chemicals used in the preservation are toxic and can present many environmental problems, especially after the wood is disposed of after it has been taken out of service.
 To eliminate the negative effects associated with treated wood, you have to dispose of it properly.

 The chemicals used in wood treatment

-Suppliers use three types of preservatives to treat wood and they include oil borne chemicals, creosote and waterborne water chemicals.
+Suppliers use three types of preservatives to treat wood and they include oil-borne chemicals, creosote and waterborne water chemicals.
 Creosote is a complex chemical mixture that producers distil from coal tar.
-Coal tar is a by-product of coke production from bituminous coal in the coking ovens.
+Coal tar is a by-product of coke production from bituminous coal in coking ovens.

 Creosote is an oil-based compound.
 Oil borne chemicals are pentachlorophenol compounds, known as penta.
-Penta is known for causing fatal damages and birth defects in addition to many other health problems.
+Penta is known for causing fatal damage, birth defects, and many other health problems.
 Both penta and creosote have been restricted since the year 1986.
 Wood suppliers also use copper naphthenate, which is an oil borne chemical, for wood preservation.